Darsh-A/Onlyfans18-/Physics/PHY101/Mechanics/RBD/Moment of Inertia.md

 \end{pmatrix}
 =0
 $$
-This gives us a set of equations
+This gives us a set of equations, the principal axes then become the normalized coefficient of each variab
 ## Parallel Axis Theorem

 $$